 Use of certain drugs, most commonly minoxidil, phenytoin, cyclosporine, or the prostaglandin eye drops bimatoprost or latanoprost

-A serious systemic disorder, such as AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more , brain disorders or injuries, undernutrition Undernutrition Undernutrition is a deficiency of calories or of one or more essential nutrients.
+A serious systemic disorder, such as AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more , brain disorders or injuries, undernutrition Undernutrition Undernutrition is a deficiency of calories or of one or more essential nutrients.
 Undernutrition may develop because people cannot obtain or prepare food, have a disorder that makes eating or... read more (including eating disorders such as anorexia nervosa Anorexia Nervosa Anorexia nervosa is an eating disorder characterized by a relentless pursuit of thinness, a distorted body image, an extreme fear of obesity, and restriction of food consumption, leading to... read more and bulimia Bulimia Nervosa Bulimia nervosa is an eating disorder characterized by the repeated rapid consumption of large amounts of food (binge eating), followed by attempts to compensate for the excess food consumed... read more ), dermatomyositis Autoimmune Myositis Autoimmune myositis causes inflammation and weakness in the muscles (polymyositis) or in the skin and muscles (dermatomyositis).
 Muscle damage may cause muscle pain and muscle weakness may cause... read more , and porphyria Overview of Porphyrias Porphyrias are a group of disorders caused by deficiencies of enzymes involved in the production of heme.
 Heme is a chemical compound that contains iron and gives blood its red color.
 Heme is... read more

 Repeated injury to and/or friction or inflammation of areas of skin (for example, an increase in hair growth that is noticed after a cast has been removed from a previously broken arm or leg)